top of page

 6. Join ONE team ONLY, choose your team according to the profiles and skills sought by the project.
 You are not required to form a team prior, you can join any project team on Sparkboard.
 You are strongly encouraged to form teams across schools and faculties for the optimum experience! *Each team is made up of a minimum of 3 members and no more than 5 people.*

-10. A pitch video, no more than 3 minutes, should be uploaded on YouTube and you can share the link on Sparkboard under your team's project page before Sunday, May 29 at 4:00 pm (SGT).
-Please make sure that the link works and share it in your Slack Channel as well.
+7. A pitch video, no more than 3 minutes, should be uploaded on YouTube and you can share the link on Sparkboard under your team's project page before Sunday, May 29 at 4:00 pm (SGT) at the end of the Hack.

 English is the official language, and it will be used throughout the Open Hack.
 However, participants can discuss and work in their desired language(s) within their own team.